1055580833/CSC-336-Final-Project/README.md

 # CSC-336-Final-Project

-1. The title/theme of your web app.\n
+1. The title/theme of your web app.

 Apple products’ price comparing between different shopping platforms.

-2. Your team members\n
+2. Your team members

 Haozhe Wu, Ash Xu

 3. What is your goal?
 What does your web app do?
 What are some of the special features?
 Who would like to use this web app?